ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## Replicating the paper's matching method

-In the paper they use an $L_{\infty}$ norm : the pairs are created based on $4$ pre-treatment variables :
+In the paper they use the $L_{\infty}$ norm.
+The pairs are created based on $4$ pre-treatment variables :
-* _C_blocksdirtfloor_ : Proportion of blocks of houses with houses that has dirt floors
+* _C_blocksdirtfloor_ : Proportion of blocks with houses that has dirt floors
 * _C_HHdirtfloor_ : Proportion of households with dirt floors
 * _C_child05_ : Average number of children between $0$ and $5$ years
 * _C_households_ : Number of households

 They are matching on the observed covariates.
 The idea is to minimise the $L_{\infty}$ distance to match the pairs of control and treatment data points.
 The $L_{\infty}$ distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
 We can compute the $L_{\infty}$ distance between each possible pair of treated and control data points and minimise to obtain the final matching.

 In practice, we construct a bipartite graph.
 Each node represents a sample, treated samples are on one side of the graph and control samples are on the other side.
 The edges link one control and one treated sample, weighted with the $L_{\infty}$ norm.
 The aim is to minimise the norm over the matching.
-Thus the algorithm finds the best matched pairs such that the norm is minimum.
+Thus the algorithm finds the best set of matched pairs such that the norm is minimum.

+The graph below represents the distribution of the $4$ variables used, after the matching step.
+We can compare the distribution of the treated and control subsets.
+Histograms partially overlap so the distributions are quite similar.

 <figure> <img src="assets/img/matching_paper_dist_after.png"> </figure>

+The next figure is the graphical result of a $\mathrm{SMD}$ applied on the census variables after the matching step.
+Comparing this graph to the $\mathrm{SMD}$ graph before the matching, we can see now that $45 \%$ of the variables have $\mathrm{SMD} < 0.1$ and $64 \%$ of the variables have $\mathrm{SMD} < 0.2$.
+These percentages have slightly increased but we can observe that the variables with a very high $\mathrm{SMD}$ before the matching still have a high $\mathrm{SMD}$ after the matching.
+Therefore, by looking at the $\mathrm{SMD}$ test, it seems that the matching is not efficient.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="assets/img/PaperSMD.html"></iframe>

 ## Propensity score matching

-Another of matching samples uses what is called propensity scores.
+Another of matching uses what is called **propensity score**.
 We want that the two samples of the pair have the same probability to be treated.
-For subject $l$, the probability of being given full knowledge of the world is $\pi_{l} = \mathbb{P}(Z_{l} = 1 \mid r_{Cl}, r_{Tl}, \bold{x_{l}}, u_{l})$, with $Z_l$ the treatment assignment, $r_{Cl}$ the response if the subject is control, $r_{Tl}$ the response if the subject is treated, $\bold{x_{l}}$ the observed covariates and $u_{l}$ the unobserved covariates.
+For subject $l$, the probability of being given full knowledge of the world is :

+$\pi_{l} = \mathbb{P}(Z_{l} = 1 \mid r_{Cl}, r_{Tl}, \bold{x_{l}}, u_{l})$

+with $Z_l$ the treatment assignment, $r_{Cl}$ the response if the subject is control, $r_{Tl}$ the response if the subject is treated, $\bold{x_{l}}$ the observed covariates and $u_{l}$ the unobserved covariates.
 Instead of matching on observed covariates directly, the idea is to reduce the information of all the pre-treatment covariates to one signle number called the propensity score.
 This number is computed for every samples using a logistic regression.
 By doing so, the samples with equal propensity score are guaranted to have equal distributions of observed variables.
 The samples in the same pair might not have equal $\bold{x}$ but total treatment and control groups will have the same distribution.

 In practice, we construct bipartite graph as explained above for the matching of the paper.
 The edges are now weighted with the difference of similarity score.
-The similarity is defined as $1 - $ the difference of propensity score.
+The similarity is defined as 1 minus the difference of propensity score.
 We want to minimise the difference of propensity score between the pairs.
 Equivalently we can maximise the similarity between the pairs.
-The algotihm find the matching that miximises the overall similarity.
+The algotihm finds the matching that miximises the overall similarity.

-The figure below illustrates the distribution of the propensity scores before and after the matching.
-We can see that after the matching, the distributions overlap almost perfectly.
+The figures below illustrates the distribution of the propensity scores before and after the matching, as well as the results of the $\mathrm{SMD}$ test.
+Two different propensity score matchings are applied here.
+The first one takes into accout only the $4$ variables used in the paper's matching and the second one is a propensity score matching using all the census variables.
+The distributions don't really change before and after the matching.
+So we could really wonder if the matching is actually working.
+The results of the $\mathrm{SMD}$ test are similar to the ones of the paper's matching.
+The only noticeable difference is the fact that the very high $\mathrm{SMD}$ values have decreased in amplitude.

 <figure> <img src="assets/img/prop_dist_before.png"> </figure>